Shamilkv34/book/nostarch/chapter15.md

 Because some analysis is impossible, if the Rust compiler can’t be sure the code complies with the ownership rules, it might reject a correct program; in this way, it’s conservative.
-If Rust accepted an incorrect program, users wouldn’t be able to trust in the guarantees Rust makes.
+If Rust accepted an incorrect program, users wouldn’t be able to trust the guarantees Rust makes.
 However, if Rust rejects a correct program, the programmer will be inconvenienced, but nothing catastrophic can occur.
 The `RefCell<T>` type is useful when you’re sure your code follows the borrowing rules but the compiler is unable to understand and guarantee that.